 - how books are held and navigated

-Print is an important element in building and strengthening a child’s print awareness skills.
 However, the ability to understand how print works does not happen automatically.
-Children need intentional activities to support the development of print awareness skills.
+Children need intentional activities to support the development of these skills

 - providing repeated exposure to multiple forms of print